Passover

 When Passover ends

-All dietary laws and restrictions remain in effect until nightfall of the eighth day of Pesach.
+All dietary laws and restrictions remain in effect until nightfall after the eighth day of Pesach.
 Chametz that was properly sold may only be eaten once the resale is confirmed by your rabbi (agent).
 Chametz that was in the possession of a Jew during Pesach is forbidden for consumption by any Jew, even after Pesach.